-One indicator of leaks can be that your heating is no longer working as well as it should.
-Timely sealing of windows and doors protects your living space from moisture and draughts and helps to keep heating costs low.
-There is a lot of talk about energy-saving glazing and highly insulated walls, but draughts from leaking windows also play a similar role.
+One indicator of leaky windows and doors can be that your heating is no longer working as it should.
+Timely sealing of windows and doors protects your living space from damp and draughts and helps to keep heating costs low.
+There is a lot of talk about energy-saving glazing and highly insulated walls, but leaky windows and draughts are most often identified as the cause of high heating costs and the associated heat loss.
+But how do I find out whether my windows are still tight?

 When do I need to replace a window seal?

-Replacing a defective seal not only helps you to significantly reduce energy costs, but also provides additional protection against noise, dirt and pollen.
+Depending on the wear and tear, the old sealing tape should be after 15 years at the latest at the latest.
+Replacing a defective seal not only helps you to significantly reduce your energy costs, but also provides additional protection against noise, dirt and pollen.

 Basically, you should first check your windows as follows:

-• Are the window seals present all the way around?
+- Are the window seals present all the way around?

-• Are there any visible gaps or joints between the window frame and the seal?
+- Are there any visible gaps or joints between the window frame and the seal?

-• Have the window seals become hard over the years?
+- Have the window seals become hard over the years?

-• Have the seals become severely deformed?
+- Have the seals become severely deformed?

-• Are the window fittings still fully present and functional?
+- Are the window fittings still fully present and functional?

-• Is the window handle too easy to operate? (there should be some pressure)
+- Is the window handle too easy to operate? (there should be some pressure)

-• Are the wall and window sill connections completely closed or sealed?
+- Are the wall and window sill connections completely closed or sealed?

 How can I find out if I have leaking windows and should seal them?